Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-If joint transmission and detection is not possible (\eg, in frequency $k$ or in time $\ell$), then one must adopt the strategy of treating interference as noise.
-In this case, one can examine various strategies, \eg, interference alignment \cite{cadambe2008ia} or signal-space orthogonalization.
-If one of these strategies can be successfully applied, then, again, the capacity is non-decreasing with $\const{P}$.
-If none of these strategies is applicable, or if additional constraints are present, the capacity of a WDM system may in some cases decrease with $\const{P}$.
+If joint transmission and detection is not possible, \eg, in frequency $k$ or in time $\ell$, then one can either treat interference as noise (as currently assumed in WDM networks), or examine various strategies to manage interference.
+By analogy with the linear $N$-user interference channel \cite{kramer2006rrr,cadambe2008ia}, these strategies include signal-space orthogonalization (\eg, as achieved by NFDM in the deterministic model) and, if enough information about the channel is known, interference cancellation (particularly in the strong regime) and interference alignment.
+If one of these interference management strategies can be successfully applied, then, again, the capacity of each user can be non-decreasing with average input power.
+If none of these strategies is applicable so that interference is treated as noise, or if additional constraints are present, the achievable rate of the channel of interest in WDM can saturate or decrease with average input power.
+Below, we clarify these cases in more detail.